Portal 2: Portal Reloaded

+Portal: Revolution

+Portal: Revolution is a single-player mod for Portal 2 developed by Second Face Software, released on January 6, 2024.

 Reception

+Critical reception

 Portal 2 was a strong favorite of gaming journalists during closed-door previews at the E3 2010 convention.
 The Game Critics Awards, selected by journalists and critics, awarded Portal 2 the title of Best PC Game and Best Action/Adventure Game, and nominated the game for Best of Show and Best Console Game.
 IGN named Portal 2 as its Best of E3 for PC, Xbox 360, and PlayStation 3 systems and Best Puzzle Game, and nominated it for Best Overall Game.
 GameSpy named Portal 2 the Best Overall Game and Best Puzzle Game of E3.
 Portal 2 won the 2010 Spike Video Game Award for "Most Anticipated Game for 2011".

 Portal 2 received universal acclaim upon release.
 Several reviewers identified Portal 2 as an early contender for "Game of the Year", while others called it one of the best games of all time.
 Upon release, the game was widely considered to be as good as or better than the original.
 Eurogamer's Oli Welsh said that the game avoids the normal pitfalls that developers introduce in sequels, stating that "Portal is perfect.
 Portal 2 is not.
 It's something better than that."
 Gus Mastrapa of The A.V.
 Club wrote that with Portal 2, Valve had alleviated any doubts that "Portal could be expanded into a big, narrative experience with all the bells and whistles of a mainstream gaming hit".
 IGN's Charles Onyett wrote that the sequel "makes the original look like the prototype it was" by expanding the game in gameplay and story.

 Most reviewers praised the writing and voice acting in the game.
 Dan Stapleton of PC Gamer was able to predict many of the plot twists within Portal 2's story but "still looked forward to witnessing exactly how the characters would react"; he praised the development of the characters, as "their charm makes what would otherwise be an empty and lifeless world feel boisterous and alive".
 The characters were well received.
 Onyett wrote that Merchant's "obvious enthusiasm for the role benefits the game" and that the "consistently clever writing perfectly complements the onscreen action".
 Game Informer's Adam Biessener considered Johnson to be an even better character than GLaDOS, and praised the game's "pitch-perfect delivery" and "brilliant comedic timing".
 In contrast, Peter Bright of Ars Technica wrote that compared to the loneliness and despair he felt while playing the first game, the characters, Wheatley and GLaDOS, lost some of this feeling and "the inane babble served only to disrupt the mood".